leobudima/elogii-blog/content/delivery-tactics-to-grow-operations.md

 * Reduce total distance for each route
 * Increases the number of drop-offs
 * And more.

-If you want to see the full list of benefits and features, here’s a [**complete guide to route optimization software**](https://elogii.com/blog/guide-to-route-optimization-software/).

 After you integrate route optimization into your system, you let customers select the time of delivery (as mentioned), track their delivery in real-time, and provide more accurate ETAs.